 This data has now been superseded and is for historical reference only.
 For the most accurate data, the Crime Statistics Agency (CSA) recommends the use of data from the most recent release.
 The CSA does not recommend the use of this data to make comparisons over time.

 The Crime Statistics Agency publishes recorded crime statistics here every quarter.
 You can also view crime data by local government area in the latest crime data by area.

-Access summary statistics on criminal incidents, recorded offences, alleged offenders, victim reports, family incidents, unique alleged offenders and unique victims by clicking the menu buttons below or download the full set of data tables in the Download data tab.
+Access summary statistics on criminal incidents, recorded offences, alleged offenders, victim reports, family incidents by clicking the menu buttons below or download the full set of data tables in the Download data tab.

 Please note that movements in recorded crime data may be impacted by changes in legislation and operational police practice.
 Information is available about notable changes in the Explanatory Notes, refer to this information when comparing data over time.
 Below highlights substantial changes that should be considered when analysing the data.

-Download all Excel data tables with detailed information on recorded offences, criminal incidents, alleged offender incidents, victim reports, family incidents, unique alleged offenders, unique victims, Indigenous alleged offender incidents, Indigenous family incidents, harm caused by crime and property item stolen.
+Download all Excel data tables for the year ending June 2022.
+With detailed information on recorded offences, criminal incidents, alleged offender incidents, victim reports, family incidents, unique alleged offenders and unique victims, Indigenous alleged offender incidents, Indigenous family incidents and property item stolen.